Specialty Care Pipeline

 The agents and uses mentioned below are investigational and have not been approved by the US Food and Drug Administration (FDA) for the uses under investigation.
 No conclusions regarding safety and efficacy should be drawn for such agents and uses.

-The Sanofi Specialty Care pipeline includes new molecular entities as well as potential new indications for existing products.
-The graphic below summarizes the expected (as of September 30th, 2023) global submission timeline for each product and indication.
+The Sanofi pipeline includes new molecular entities as well as potential new indications for existing products.
+The graphic below summarizes the expected (as of June 30, 2025) global submission timeline for each product and indication.

 COPD